(written from a Production point of view)

 - Ivor Bartels as a Starfleet security officer

 - Brian Demonbreun as a Starfleet science officer

 - Charlie-Olisa Kaine as Ensign Kelly

 - James Lee Stanley as a Bajoran security deputy

-Alpha Quadrant; Archanis IV; Archanis sector; assassination; Bajor; Bajorans; Bajoran Militia; Bajoran wormhole; Battle of the Omarion Nebula; Bolians; Boslics; Cardassia; Cardassian Embassy; Cardassian Empire; Cardassian warship; Celestial Cafe; Dax, Curzon; Defiant, USS; Dominion; Edosian orchid (Edosians); embassy; Falangian diamond; Federation Council; Federation Diplomatic Corps; Founders; Founders' homeworld; Gamma Quadrant; Gardener; Great Link; holosuite; Jem'Hadar; Jem'Hadar attack ships; Khitomer Accords; Klingon Empire; medical tricorder; menopause; Merrok; Mora Pol; morphogenic virus; O'Brien, Keiko; O'Brien, Molly; Obsidian Order; Pakleds; poison; preemptive strike; proconsul; Promenade; puberty; Romulus; Federation-Klingon War (2372-73); Shakaar Edon; task force; Ustard; virus
+Alpha Quadrant; Archanis IV; Archanis sector; assassination; Bajor; Bajorans; Bajoran Militia; Bajoran wormhole; Battle of the Omarion Nebula; Bolians; Boslics; Cardassia; Cardassian Embassy; Cardassian Empire; Cardassian warship; Celestial Cafe; Dax, Curzon; Defiant, USS; Dominion; Edosian orchid (Edosians); embassy; Falangian diamond; Federation Council; Federation Diplomatic Corps; Founders; Founders' homeworld; Gamma Quadrant; Gardener; Great Link; holosuite; Jem'Hadar; Jem'Hadar attack ships; Khitomer Accords; Klingon Empire; mating ritual; medical tricorder; menopause; Merrok; Mora Pol; morphogenic virus; O'Brien, Keiko; O'Brien, Molly; Obsidian Order; Pakleds; poison; preemptive strike; proconsul; Promenade; puberty; Romulus; Federation-Klingon War (2372-73); Shakaar Edon; task force; Ustard; virus

 - Broken Link at Memory Beta, the wiki for licensed Star Trek works

 - Broken Link (Star Trek: Deep Space Nine) at Wikipedia